 It’s the 6th closest planet to the sun and has 62 confirmed moons.
 The most exciting is Titan which has clouds and a dense atmosphere.

 From 1 to 7, let’s explore 7 neat facts about the iconic planet Saturn.

 1. Saturn’s rings consist of ice cubes

 Despite its large and complex ring system, astronomers have been memorized by this signature feature since the invention of the telescope.

 2. Saturn has 62 moons

-Although the number differs by source, there is 61 or 62 moons that orbit Saturn.
+Although the number differs by source, there are 61 or 62 moons that orbit Saturn.
 These moons are commonly named after Greek or Roman Gods, such as Titan.

 However, these moons are very small in size and mass with the exception of Titan.
 Titan contains more than 95% of the mass that orbits Saturn.
-More than 40% of satellites in the solar system revolves around Saturn.
+More than 40% of satellites in the solar system revolve around Saturn.